The Little-Known Luxury of New Orleans

 As anyone who has ever visited New Orleans knows, this city loves its bars.
 Whether it’s a famous jazz club, a tiny dive bar or a historical destination, New Orleans is simply spellbound with the possibility of exceptional drinks at every corner.
 One corner that can’t be missed is the famous Carousel Bar at the Hotel Monteleone, a 64-year-old lobby lounge that once inspired the likes of Ernest Hemingway, Truman Capote, Tennessee Williams and William Faulkner.
 As the only revolving bar in New Orleans, I adored the slow rotation of the historical bar, which also features live nightly entertainment.
 Today, it is also a popular spot for celebrities such as Michael Jordan, Dennis Quaid, Gregg Allman and Sally Struthers.

 When visiting the untamed French Quarter, it can be difficult to remember that people actually live in the loud city of New Orleans.
 However, the opulent Garden District reminds visitors of just that.
 As a neighborhood of the city that is, in part, a National Historic Landmark, it is considered one of the best-preserved arrangements of notable southern mansions in the United States.
 One of my favorite spots in the city, the Garden District is a lovely and romantic mix of pastel homes, remarkable history and tremendous, colorful gardens making for an enchanting destination that shouldn’t be missed.
-Anne Rice, Peyton Manning, Nicholas Cage and Sandra Bullock are just a few of the well-known celebrities who call the Garden District home.
+Anne Rice, Peyton Manning, Nicolas Cage and Sandra Bullock are just a few of the well-known celebrities who call the Garden District home.
 After sampling the quiet fountains, detailed wrought-iron fences and understated statues, it is easy to see why the District is a chosen spot.

 Considered the heart of the French Quarter of New Orleans, Jackson Square, named in honor of the Battle of New Orleans hero Andrew Jackson, is a historic locale overlooked by the St. Louis Cathedral.
 A favorite spot for visitors and locals.
 It’s no secret why – the green square is embedded with culture.
 It calls the Presbytere, Cabildo and Pontalba Apartments its neighbors and it is also the hub of local city artists.
 The wrought-iron fence wrapping around the square is where generations of artists have displayed their portraits, paintings, drawings and creations for cultural minds to savor.

-When first hearing of what New Orleans had to offer, I found it difficult to believe that luxury existed within the southern destination.
+When first-hearing of what New Orleans had to offer, I found it difficult to believe that luxury existed within the southern destination.
 However, after my visit, I found that the city, enamored with art, music, architecture and fine dining, is in addition, a hub of cultural opulence and incredible history that deserves a visit from those with finer tastes.